- Toxicology is the study of the adverse effects of xenobiotics on living systems.

 One legend tells of Roman King Mithridates VI of Pontus, who was so fearful of poisons that he regularly ingested a mixture of 36 ingredients as protection against assassination.
 On the occasion of his imminent capture by enemies, his attempts to kill himself with poison failed because of his successful antidote concoction.
 This tale leads to use of the word mithridatic as an antidote or protective mixture.
 Because poisonings in politics became so extensive, Sulla issued the Lex Cornelia (circa 82 b.c.), which appears to be the first law against poisoning and later became a regulatory statute directed at careless dispensers of drugs.

 The writings of Maimonides (Moses ben Maimon, a.d.
 1135–1204) included a treatise on the treatment of poisonings from insects, snakes, and mad dogs (Poisons and their Antidotes, 1198).
 Maimonides described the subject of bioavailability, noting that milk, butter, and cream could delay intestinal absorption.
-In the early Renaissance and under the guise of delivering provender to the sick and the poor, Catherine de Medici tested toxic concoctions, carefully noting the rapidity of the toxic response (onset of action), the effectiveness of the compound (potency), the degree of response of the parts of the body (specificity and site of action), and the complaints of ...
+In the early Renaissance and under the guise of delivering provender to the sick and the poor, Catherine de Medici tested toxic concoctions, carefully noting the rapidity of the toxic response (onset of action), the effectiveness of the compound (potency), the degree of response of the parts of the body (specificity and site of action), and the ...